-- 4.3.8.
-This division applies if an assessing authority proposes to give a person an enforcement notice other than an enforcement notice about 96- - (a) work the authority reasonably believes is a danger to persons or a risk to public health; or - (b) work the authority reasonably believes is of a minor nature; or - (c) carrying out development that is the demolition of a work; or - (d) ceasing building work; or - (e) clearing vegetation on freehold land.
+- (b) work the authority reasonably believes is of a minor nature; or - (c) carrying out development that is the demolition of a work; or - (d) ceasing building work; or - (e) clearing vegetation on freehold land.

-Giving show cause notice
+4.3.9 Giving show cause notice

-4.3.9.
 Before giving an enforcement notice, the assessing authority must give the person a notice (a "show cause notice") inviting the person to show cause why the enforcement notice should not be given.

-General requirements of show cause notice
+4.3.10 General requirements of show cause notice

-- 4.3.10.(1) A show cause notice must- - (a) be in writing; and - (b) outline the facts and circumstances forming the basis for the assessing authority's belief that an enforcement notice should be given to the person; and - (c) state that representations may be made about the show cause notice; and - (d) state how the representations may be made; and - (e) state where the representations may be made or sent; and - (f) state-
+- (1) A show cause notice must- - (a) be in writing; and - (b) outline the facts and circumstances forming the basis for the assessing authority's belief that an enforcement notice should be given to the person; and - (c) state that representations may be made about the show cause notice; and - (d) state how the representations may be made; and - (e) state where the representations may be made or sent; and - (f) state- - (i) a day and time for making the representations; or - (ii) a period within which the representations must be made. - (2) The day or period stated in the notice must be, or must end, at least 20 business days after the notice is given.